zeeshanarshad/legendaryfreelancer/README.md

 ## 🌟 Vision

-- Show the signs of Allah openly and boldly
+- Show miracles openly and boldly
-- Inspire freelancers to serve Islam while serving clients
+- Inspire freelancers to serve Islam while working with clients
-- Prove you can **earn with honesty** and **live with purpose**
+- Prove **you can earn money** while you **work for Islam**
-- Stop the shameful stereotype that Muslims cut corners — prove the opposite with excellence
+- Stop being shameful as a gamer and demonstrate your expertise with excellence

 ---